whatsmate/whatsmate.github.io/_posts/2026-02-04-translate-text-vb.md

 Need to translate text programmatically in your VB.NET applications?
 This guide walks you through translating text using VB.NET and the WhatsMate Translation REST API with Visual Studio 2019.
 Perfect for VB.NET developers maintaining legacy systems or working in environments where Visual Basic is the standard.

-> **💡 Recommendation**: If you're starting a new project or have the flexibility to upgrade, we strongly recommend using **Visual Studio 2022** with modern .NET 6+ for better performance, improved tooling, and long-term support.
+> **Recommendation**: If you're starting a new project or have the flexibility to upgrade, we strongly recommend using **Visual Studio 2022** with modern .NET 6+ for better performance, improved tooling, and long-term support.
 >
 > **This tutorial is for you if**: You need to support legacy systems, maintain existing .NET Framework applications, or work in environments where VB.NET and Visual Studio 2019 are the standard.

-### 📋 Prerequisites
+### Prerequisites

 Before you begin, ensure you have: